If you want a refund for travel because of coronavirus

 - more for insurance in the future

-If you spent money on someone else, you might not be able to claim it back unless they’re named on your insurance policy.
+If you booked something for someone else, you might not be able to claim it back unless they’re named on your insurance policy.

 You could check if you can get a refund if you paid by card or Paypal instead.